The 45th Playing

 a.
 Entries must be made on line via the Gog Magog Golf Club Website.

-The closing date for entries is Tuesday, 30th April 2019.
+The closing date for entries is noon on Tuesday, 30th April 2019.
 All entries will be acknowledged by e mail.

 b.
 The entry fee of £60 by PayPal.